zoop/zoop-web-sdk/README.md

 <a name="setZoopEnv"></a>

-### 5. Set Zoop Environment
+### 5. Set Zoop Environment (mandatory for staging environment)

 First, you might have to specify the environment in which you want the SDK to run.
-By default, **staging** environment is picked if you forgot to specify any value.
+By default, **production** environment is picked if you forgot to specify any value.
 Valid environments are **production** and **staging**.
 To set the environment you call `setEnvironment` method from the provided SDK.
 This helps us to understand what type of transactions you are planning of doing.

 ```html
 <script>